pulp/pulp/docs/sphinx/user-guide/installation.rst

 #.
 Pulp server installation will generate a new CA certificate and an SSL certificate signed by
    this CA certificate with CN as the hostname of your server under the ``/etc/pki/pulp`` directory.
-   If you want to configure a different server name in ``/etc/pulp/server.conf`` or you change the hostname after installing Pulp, you will need to regenerate SSL certificate by running ``pulp-gen-ssl-certificate``.
-Expected filename, location and description of CA and SSL certificates is explained in detail under [security] section in ``/etc/pulp/server.conf``.
+   If you want to configure a different server name in ``/etc/pulp/server.conf`` or you change the hostname after installing Pulp, you will need to regenerate the SSL certificate by running ``pulp-gen-ssl-certificate``.
+The expected filename, location and description of CA and SSL certificates is explained in detail under the [security] section in ``/etc/pulp/server.conf``.

    .. note::